 Those who I see encountering these career crossroads have the following characteristics:

 - Raised in single-parent households – Almost half of generation X was raised in single-parent households.

 - Education was seen as a gateway to success and happiness – Almost all thought that, when they completed their degrees, they would get great jobs and achieve happiness.
 Many achieved the first goal but not the second.

 - Generation Xers have the lowest divorce rate because they delayed getting married to avoid the same experience as their parents.

-- For those that were married later, they may still have children in high school and entering their college years.
+- Many married later in life and they may still have children in high school and entering their college years.

 Generation Xers at the age of 55 have greater obligations and have smaller retirement accounts than baby boomers did at the same age.

 Most baby boomers can relate to this Career Insecurity.
 This has been coming on ever since the oldest Gen Xers turned 50 or so a few years ago.
 Whether you call it a ‘mid-life crisis’ or just ‘reaching your 40s,’ it is about expectations of what could or should have been.

 After working for 15 or 20 years, there was a certain expectation of success and happiness.
 We have several members of the Career Pivot community who have reached a point in their careers where they are questioning the choices they have made.